BastiStrauss/MedLlama/README.md

 ```

 ## Copyright
 This work is done by Sebastian Strauß for a Bachelor Thesis at the University of Muenster.
-It is provided under the MIT license.
+It is provided under the Apache 2.0 license.

 [GitHub](https://github.com/BastiStrauss)